MicrosoftDocs/memdocs/memdocs/intune/remote-actions/devices-wipe.md

 If the device is on and connected, the **Wipe** action propagates across all device types in less than 15 minutes.

-### Android Enterprise personally owned devices with a work profile
+## Supported platforms for Wipe device action

-The **Wipe** action isn't supported on Android personally owned work profiles.
+**Wipe** is supported on the following platforms:

-### Android Enterprise Dedicated, Fully Managed, and Corporate-Owned Work Profile devices
+- Android Enterprise Dedicated, Fully Managed, and Corporate-Owned Work Profile devices

-The **Wipe** action is supported on Android Enterprise Dedicated, Fully Managed, and Corporate-Owned Work Profile devices.

-### Android Open Source Project (AOSP) devices
+- Android Open Source Project (AOSP) devices

-The **Wipe** action is supported on AOSP devices (corporate-owned user-associated and userless devices).
+- macOS
+- Windows

+**Wipe** isn't supported on:

+- Android Enterprise personally owned devices with a work profile

 ## Retire